Firefighters make progress on Buffalo Fire in Summit County

 Evacuees were told at a community meeting the fire is still a threat.

-One of those evacuees, Pam Mooney said, “We really just want to go home.
-We just want to go home.”
+“We really just want to go home.
+We just want to go home," evacuee Pam Mooney said.

 Fire breaks are being credited with helping stop the fire from spreading.

-Dustin Doss said, “It’s obviously working and I”m grateful it’s here.”
+“It’s obviously working and I”m grateful it’s here," Dustin Doss said.

 Investigators say the fire was caused by humans.

-But Summit’s Fire Chief asked people not to speculate about the exact cause.
+But Summit’s fire chief asked people not to speculate about the exact cause.

 Many people still have their cars packed and are ready to evacuate if necessary.AlertMe